NCERT Solutions for Class 10 Maths Chapter 10 Circles

 1594293656560

-In the above figure, the line AXB is the tangent to a circle with center O. Here, OX is the perpendicular to the tangent AXB ( OXAXB ) at point of contact X.
+In the above figure, the line AXB is tangent to a circle with centre O. Here, OX is perpendicular to the tangent AXB ( $OX\perp AXB$ ) at the point of contact X.

 Therefore, we have,

-OX is passing through the center of the circle.
+$\Rightarrow$ OX is passing through the centre of the circle.

-Q6 The length of a tangent from a point A at distance 5 cm from the center of the circle is 4 cm.
+Q6: The length of a tangent from point A at a distance of 5 cm from the centre of the circle is 4 cm.
 Find the radius of the circle.

 Answer: